 U.S. Congressional Delegation

-If you live in Northern NM (Española Valley, Santa Fe, Taos, Rio Arriba County, Los Alamos) in Congressional District 3, your current U.S. Congressman is Ben Ray Luján (D); however he is running for State Senator this year.
-If you live in the Albuquerque area in Congressional District 1, Deb Haaland (D) is your Representative.
+If you live in Northern NM (Española Valley, Santa Fe, Taos, Rio Arriba County, Los Alamos) in Congressional District 3, your current U.S. Representative is Teresa Leger Fernandez (D).
+If you live in the Albuquerque area in Congressional District 1, Michelle Garcia Holmes (D) is your Representative.

 NM Governor, State Legislature

 Democrat Michelle Grisham Lujan is Governor is the governor in New Mexico.
 The Lieutenant Governor is Howie Morales.
 The NM State Legislature meets at the State Capitol in Santa Fe from mid-January to mid-March in odd years; these are general session.
 In even years, the Legislature meets from mid-January to mid-February for budget bills mainly.